php-fig/fig-standards/proposed/simplecache-meta.md

 * Basic support for operations on multiple keys for performance (round-trip-time) reasons.
-* Support for atomic counters which are essential to implement security features like login-attempt counters and overall counting things under high load.
+* Support for atomic counters which are essential to implement security features like login-attempt counters and overall counting things in high a concurrency environment.
 * Providing an adapter class that turns a PSR-6 implementation into a PSR-Simple-Cache one.
 * It should be possible to expose both caching PSRs from a caching library.